ubfx/BinDiffHelper/Readme.md

 # BinDiffHelper

-Ghidra extension that uses BinDiff on your Ghidra project to find matching functions and rename them automatically (BinDiff 6 supported).
+Ghidra extension that uses BinDiff on your Ghidra project to find matching functions and rename them automatically (BinDiff 6 + 7 supported).
 Check out the [BinDiff manual](https://www.zynamics.com/bindiff/manual/) to see how it works and how it matches functions / basic blocks.
 However, with this extension, BinDiff is automated from within Ghidra, so you don't have to diff your binaries yourself.

 **Please report bugs via the issue feature on github**

 ## What it does / Changelog

-### v0.1
+### v0.4.0
-* BinDiff the binary opened in Ghidra with another binary from the same Ghidra project, show results and import function names
-* Open a BinDiff file, created with BinDiff 6, from two .BinExport files and import the matching function names in Ghidra
+* Support BinDiff 7 and Ghidra 10

-### v0.2
+### v0.3.2
+* Fixed a bug where diffing with a different file from same project didn't work
-* Fix a bug where the file to import to needed to be checked out.
+* Fixed a bug where files with short names (< 3 characters>) could not be diffed

-* Increase size of project file selection dialog
+### v0.3.1
+* Fixed a crash when opening a file via the "from project" option

 ### v0.3
 * Coloring matched functions in the listing